Methodological Point of Difference

 - RADA’s systems shall ensure efficient and secure processes with specific reference to the reporting of rape and abuse cases.

-- RADA offers training and workshops to people in their care, assisting them in every way possible to realize their own worth and become self-empowered.
+- RADA offers training and workshops to people in their care, assisting them in every way possible to realise their own worth and become self-empowered.

 A valuable life

 - At the core of RADA’s healing process is the principle that a healthy regard for the value of life is directly related to the degree of functionality of the life that person leads.
 If – for whatever reason – the value of life is lost to a person, that life will be dysfunctional.

 - A dysfunctional life is often the result of a single or repeated traumatic experience – like rape and abuse.
 And more often than not, the abuse of drugs and alcohol is directly linked to recurring emotional issues that erode a person’s regard for the value of life over a period of time.

 - Harmful social and domestic circumstances are factors that perpetuate the use of alcohol and drugs.
 Should a person be constantly exposed to violence, abuse, drugs and rape, it becomes the norm – a learnt behaviour, a terrible habit that erodes the value of life.